cspr-rad/kairos-spec/src/spec.typ

   ],
 ) <components-diagram-figure>

 Any ZK validium can be described as a combination of 6 components.
-For this proof of concept, we made the following choices:
+For this project's version 0.1, we made the following choices:
 - Consensus layer: Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
 - Contracts: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions